Search tips

 In the Studyfinder database www.studienwahl.at/en you will find an overview of what Austrian higher education institutions offer; please filter for “University of Applied Sciences”.

-Ernst Mach Grant – ASEA-UNINET (Indonesia, Malaysia, Thailand, Vietnam, Philippines)
+Ernst Mach Grant – ASEA-UNINET (Indonesia, Malaysia, Philippines, Thailand, Vietnam)

 The Ernst Mach Grant ASEA-UNINET within the framework of the ASEAN-European Academic University Network (ASEA-UNINET) enables students and researchers stays in Austria.
 The target group are PhD students, postdocs and lecturers at member institutions of the ASEA-UNINET.